bankolejohn/jenkins-on-EC2/jenkins-setup.md

-The first you need to do as a user is to creat a job to automate your applications workflow
+The first thing you need to do as a user is to create a job to automate your application's workflow

 For example, a java application:
 - Build with Maven